Enbridge crews punctured three aquifers during Line 3 oil pipeline construction, DNR says

 Pipeline opponents, including environmental groups and scientists, expressed frustration with the DNR's findings.

 "Why do we wait months and months for this simple information?
-Who are they protecting?" he said.
+Who are they protecting?" he asked.
 "They are hiding behind the data practices law."